 @busybeeboards sticks to “what works” including a sandwich daily.
 Spreads include Bovril, Cheesespread, Liverspread and peanut butter.
 The sides differ every week.

 Zeenat Carrim and @bhavanidayaram get the kids excited with loads of shape sandwiches.
-Decanting yoghurt in a small container also saves a lot.
+Decanting yogurt in a small container also saves a lot.
 Fruit is also a daily must with carrot and cucumber sticks.

 Michelle Goosen always adds some good carbs to keep the energy levels up.
 Small Pita and delicious sandwiches cut into shapes keeps her girls interested.